daemonraco/toobasic/docs/representations.md

 |   3    | Findland  |

-A simple thing may want to do here is to get a person's entry and access its related country object without writting a lot of code.
+A simple thing may want to do here is to get a person's entry and access its related country object without writing a lot of code.

 ### Representation definition
 To achieve this relationship we need to write a few specification in our person